An APRN Master's Degree for Family Nursing Practice

 The program has been designed with advanced practice clinical simulations in addition to didactic coursework in order to prepare each student for the live clinical setting.
-A minimum of 540 clinical hours are completed while enrolled in the clinical/practicum courses (NURS 675, 676, 677, and 689).
-Students will obtain their own clinical placements and qualified preceptors (licensed physician, nurse practitioner, nurse midwife, or physical assistant) with faculty guidance.
-At least 140 of the total 540 clinical hours must be with a nurse practitioner and part of these hours can be with a nurse midwife.
+A minimum of 660 clinical/simulation/lab hours are completed while enrolled in the clinical/practicum courses (see the Clinical Hours section under the Course of Study tab below).

 Post-Master's Certificate Option: If you already have a Nursing master's degree you can obtain a post-master's certificate to become a Family Nurse Practitioner.
 Please see the Course of Study tab below for information about taking this as a certificate-only FNP program, and contact the Program Coordinator for more details.